Categories:

 Australia’s Disability Support Pension System Explained

-In order to be eligible to receive a Disability Pension, you must meet both non-medical and medical rules.
+To be eligible to receive a Disability Pension, you must meet both non-medical and medical rules.
 The non-medical rules are assessed first, and they include three criteria:

 Non-Medical Rules